Home / Comparisons / Babbel vs Rosetta Stone

 Rosetta has four lessons per unit

-These reinforcement drills cover things pronunciation, grammar, reading, vocab, writing, and listening.
-In terms of duration, those supplemental drills usually each take 5-10 minutes.
+These reinforcement drills cover pronunciation, grammar, reading, vocab, writing, and listening.
+Those supplemental drills usually each take 5-10 minutes.

-Sometimes the program will play some audio aloud and you match what was said to the right picture.
-In some instances it’s matching written phrases to the images.
-Sometimes it’s verbalizing what you see in the image and having the speech software listen in.
-And other times the pictures are used to teach grammar.
+Sometimes the program will play some audio aloud, and you match what was said to the right picture.
+In some instances, you’re matching written phrases to the images.
+Sometimes you’re verbalizing what you see in the image and having the speech software grade you.
+And other times, the pictures are used to teach grammar.

 Rosetta Stone Language Program